 January 24, 2020

 At the Council of Carthage in 398 A.D., there was an assumption of a priestly prayer or benediction of the wedding ceremony.
-Early Church Fathers Ignatius and Polycarp both urged a blessing from both parents and clergy over a pending marriage.
+Early Church Fathers Ignatius and Polycarp urged a blessing from parents and clergy over a pending marriage.
 This is the first sign of any church ceremonial influence.
-But there is little else for many centuries.
+But there was little else for many centuries.
 In fact, the early church was mostly negative on marriage—celibacy was preferred, even praised.
 Marriage was seen as something outside of the church for the first millennium.

 In the Middle Ages, the only thing that held more power than the parents were the feudal lords in Europe.
 The parents would have to ask a lord for permission for their children to marry.
 Click here for more.

-The modern movement away from the houses of worship is coupled with the slow movement away from religion.
-But perhaps it is a movement back as well to the roots of wedding ceremonies being about the couple and their families.
-For us, it is more important that we guide you through a meanigful process.
-Whether it is at a church, a barn, a sports arena, a beach, doesn't matter to us.
-It is making sure a couple is ready and prepared for marriage.
+The modern movement away from the houses of worship can be coupled with the slow cultural movement away from religion.
+But perhaps it is a movement back to the roots of wedding ceremonies being about the couple and their families and the founding ideas in the United States.
+Personally, it has always been more important to me that I guide couples through a meaningful process.
+Whether itis at a church, a barn, a sports arena, or a beach does not matter to me.
+Being ready for marriage far outweighs where the ceremony is held.